mikenath223/HelloMicroverse/README.md

 - Web browser

 ### Setup
-- Clone the repo to your local machine.
+- Clone the repo to your local machine, by running this `git clone git@github.com:mikenath223/HelloMicroverse.git` on your terminal

 ### Usage
 - Open the `index.html` file on your browser and use.